Luligu/matterbridge-shelly/README.md

 ### exposeInput

-Choose how to expose the shelly inputs: disabled, contact, momentary or latching switch (default disabled)
+Choose how to expose the shelly inputs: disabled, contact, momentary or latching switch (default momentary)

 ### inputContactList